ChangWynn/CV/README.md

 **Tel and Com**

 <!-- - Developed strong leadership and management skills, fostering a positive work environment. -->
-- Managed daily operations of a retail store, including inventory management, sales, and customer service.
+- Oversaw the daily operations of a retail store, including inventory management, staff supervision, and customer service.
+- Implemented strategies to achieve sales targets and maximise profitability.
 - Led a team of sales associates, providing training, guidance, and performance evaluations.
-- Utilized problem-solving skills to address customer concerns and optimize store operations.
-- Coordinated with suppliers and maintained relationships with key stakeholders.

 ###### 2010-2012
 ## Sales Assistant
 **Tel and Com**

-- Assisted customers with product inquiries, recommendations, and purchases.
-- Developed product knowledge and sales techniques to drive revenue.
+<!-- - Developed strong communication and interpersonal skills, crucial for effectively communicating technical concepts. -->
+- Provided sales assistance, customer support, and product knowledge.
+- Collaborate with team members to achieve sales targets and meet store objectives.
 - Provided excellent customer service, ensuring a positive shopping experience.
-<!-- - Developed strong communication and interpersonal skills, crucial for effectively communicating technical concepts. -->

 ---